melezhik/swat/README.md

 ## Swat.ini files

-Swat also checks files named swat.ini in _every project subdirectory_ and if one exists apply settings from it.
+Swat also checks files named swat.ini in _every project sub-directory_ and if one exists apply settings from it.
 Swat.ini file should be bash file with swat variables definitions:

     # the content of swat.ini file: